What does it cost to implement cloud ERP solutions? Questions to ask your Cloud ERP Provider.11 Nov 2020 | by Brett Mundell

 - Can user licenses be increased and or decreased at any time – what are the rules associated with cloud license changes?

 - When do the cloud license payments begin – at the date of order or, is there a “payment holiday” during your cloud ERP implementation period?
-Some cloud ERP providers will give you 2-3 month cloud “payment holiday” during the implementation period when access to all users in the cloud is not yet required.
+Some cloud ERP providers will give you a 2-3 month cloud “payment holiday” during the implementation period when access to all users in the cloud is not yet required.

 Implementation services – the consultancy process whereby a cloud ERP reseller provides services to implement the ERP solution.
 The services required to implement a cloud ERP solution will vary based on several factors: